yegor256/blog/_drafts/settings.md

 ).html();
 {% endhighlight %}

-Here is how our `DefaultPage` would look like (yes, I had to change its design a bit):
+Here is how our `DefaultPage` would look (yes, I had to change its design a bit):

 {% highlight java %}